-Ambika Kapur is a program officer within the Corporation’s Education program, where she manages the Public Understanding portfolio.
-Ms. Kapur oversees grantmaking aimed at engaging parents, communities, teachers and policymakers in understanding and demanding changes in education that ensure that all students develop the knowledge, skills and dispositions they need for future success.
+Ambika Kapur is a program officer within the Corporation’s Education program where she manages the Public Understanding portfolio.
+Kapur oversees grantmaking aimed at engaging parents, communities, teachers, and policymakers in understanding and demanding changes in education that ensure that all students develop the knowledge, skills, and dispositions they need for future success.

-Previously, Ms. Kapur served as Officer, Special Projects in the National program, overseeing the budget, coordinating program strategies and grantmaking, and providing critical support to the vice president on strategic priorities.
-Ms. Kapur also managed grantmaking and communications activities for Next Generation Science Standards development and mobilization.
+Previously, Kapur served as officer of Special Projects in the National Program, overseeing the budget, coordinating program strategies and grantmaking, and providing critical support to the vice president on strategic priorities.
+Kapur also managed grantmaking and communications activities for Next Generation Science Standards development and mobilization.
 She led the Corporation’s commitment to the Common Core Communications Collaborative, with the goal of enabling strategic communications efforts across states and nationally in support of the implementation of the Common Core Standards.

-Prior to joining the Corporation, Ms. Kapur worked at the Women’s Educational Equity Act (WEEA) Resource Center at the Education Development Center, in Boston, where she did quantitative and qualitative research on educational equity issues within the U.S. and internationally.
+Prior to joining the Corporation, Kapur worked at the Women’s Educational Equity Act Resource Center at the Education Development Center in Boston where she did quantitative and qualitative research on educational equity issues within the U.S. and internationally.

-Ms. Kapur was born in Calcutta.
-She has a BA in International Relations from Wellesley College, and a master's in International Education Development from Columbia University.
+Kapur was born in Calcutta.
+She has a BA in international relations from Wellesley College and a master's degree in international education development from Columbia University.